Data Storage Converter

 Key Features

-Distinguishes between binary kilobytes (1024 bytes) and SI kilobytes (1000 bytes), so you always get the right result whether you're working with operating system values or storage device specs.
+Distinguishes between binary kilobytes (1024 bytes) and SI kilobytes (1000 bytes) to ensure accuracy for operating system values or storage device specs.

 This tool runs entirely in your browser using JavaScript.
 No values are sent to any server, stored, or shared.
-It is safe to use with any data.
+All calculations are performed locally within the browser environment.

 Frequently Asked Questions